dqops/dqo/docs/data-sources/json.md

 When you add a new connection, it will appear in the tree view on the left, and you will be redirected to the Import Metadata screen.
 Now we can import JSON files.

-1. Import the selected virtual schemas by clicking on the **Import Tables** button next to the name of the source schema from which you want to import tables.
+1. Import the selected virtual schemas by clicking on the **Import Tables** button next to the source schema name from which you want to import tables.

    ![Importing schemas](https://dqops.com/docs/images/working-with-dqo/adding-connections/importing-schemas.png)